Effective Date: March 06, 2003

 d.
 The Assistant Administrator, Office of Procurement, is responsible for ensuring the use of ADR where required and encouraging the use of ADR.

 e.
-The Associate Administrator for Equal Opportunity and Diversity, is responsible for ensuring the use of ADR where required and encouraging the use of ADR where appropriate.
+The Associate Administrator, Office of Diversity and Equal Opportunity, is responsible for ensuring the use of ADR where required and encouraging the use of ADR where appropriate.

 g.
 Neutrals can come from a variety of sources: from within the Agency; from within another Federal agency (Inter-Agency Program on Sharing Neutrals, known as "Shared Neutrals"); or from the private sector.
 A neutral will have no official, financial, or personal conflict of interest with respect to the issues in controversy, unless such interest is fully disclosed in writing to all parties and all parties agree that the neutral may serve.

 a.
-The General Counsel is delegated authority to carry out the functions and exercise the authority vested in the Administrator by the Administrative Dispute Resolution Act of 1996, as amended, to take actions required or permitted as related to the use of arbitration and or binding arbitration.
-5 U.S.C. ºº 575-581.
+The General Counsel is delegated authority to carry out the functions and exercise the authority vested in the Administrator by Alternative Means of Dispute Resolution in the Administrative Process, 5 U.S.C. §§ 571-584 to take actions required or permitted as related to the use of arbitration and or binding arbitration, Authorization of arbitration, 5 U.S.C. §§ 575-581.

 NPD 2010.2B, Alternative Dispute Resolution, dated March 6, 2003.

-ADR means any procedure that is used to resolve issues in controversy, including, but not limited to, conciliation, facilitation, mediation, fact-finding, minitrials, arbitration, and use of ombudspersons, or any combination thereof.
-However, except as specified by grievance procedures set forth in 5 U.S.C. § 7121, the use of binding arbitration requires authorization by the NASA General Counsel.
+ADR means any procedure that is used to resolve issues in controversy, including, but not limited to, conciliation, facilitation, mediation, fact-finding, minitrials, outcome prediction, arbitration, and use of ombudspersons, or any combination thereof.
+However, except as specified by grievance procedures set forth in Grievance procedures, 5 U.S.C. § 7121, the use of binding arbitration requires authorization by the NASA General Counsel.

 ADR proceedings are processes that supplement rather than limit other available Agency dispute resolution procedures.
 The use of ADR procedures to resolve issues in controversy is encouraged.
 An "issue in controversy" means an issue material to a decision concerning a NASA program and where there is disagreement between the Agency and persons who would be substantially affected by the decision.